-I live in an area of the country that is battered by snow and cold for months on end every year.
-We, the beleaguered, heavy-laden parents of the midwest must face not just repeated snow days in which school is canceled, but also cold days, a new and dreaded designation.
+I live in an area of the country that is battered by snow and cold for months on end.
+We, the beleaguered, heavy-laden parents of the midwest must face not just repeated snow days, but also cold days, a new and dreaded designation.
 The enemy of my people.
 In my district, when the wind chill dips below -30, the superintendent calls off school.
 Wuss.

 As the rest of my area engages in traditional disaster preparedness, I find myself preparing for an altogether different sort of disaster.
 Continue reading “The Curse of the Imaginative Child: Snow Day Edition”